EliAndrewC/l7r/setting/l7r.md

 Another in-universe work of literature which explains oaths to samurai is "Vengeance and Justice" by Matsu Hitomi.

 Shortly before her gempukku, Matsu Hitomi watched her brother die in a duel against Matsu Akimori, a member of a rival lineage.
 On the day of her gempukku she challenged Akimori to a duel.
 He initially refused, saying she was not yet a worthy opponent.
-In anger, Hitomi attacked him, and he easily defeated her, sparing her life with while urging her to return to face him once she was skilled enough to possibly be an even match.
+In anger, Hitomi attacked him, and he easily defeated her, sparing her life while urging her to return to face him once she was skilled enough to possibly be an even match.

 Hitomi left on a warrior's pilgrimage to train and swore vows to the two fortunes of vengeance: